 How to Have a Conversation With a Man About Their Depression

 Choose a private, comfortable setting to talk about your concerns with him.
 After all, this is likely a very sensitive subject for him.
-Try to stay non-judgmental and curious about what he is dealing with, and try to be supportive when talking about his depression.
+Try to stay non-judgmental and curious about what he is dealing with, and try to focus on supportive things to say to someone about their depression.
 Be mindful that he may not be ready or willing to open up yet, and that is okay.
 Communicate that you are there to support him when he is.

 Be mindful that you don’t need to have all the answers, or even have a deep understanding of what depression is to learn from him about what he is dealing with, and offer support.
 A first conversation about it may lead to more, or may provide an opportunity for him to seek some help.